 The health of our animals is paramount.
 They are all fed on a varied and natural diet, free from the routine use of medications that contribute to antibiotic resistance.
-We use a mob grazing system which mimics the natural behaviour of wild grazing animals as closely as possible in a farmed setting.
+We use a rotational grazing system which mimics the natural behaviour of wild grazing animals as closely as possible in a farmed setting.
 This brings significant benefits to the soil, pasture quality and biodiversity.

 We believe that local, sustainably farmed food from animals fed their natural diet is better for their health and general wellbeing – and ours.

 Our beef are pasture-fed, certified by the Pasture-Fed Livestock Association.
 This means they are not fed any form of grain or manufactured feeds, which are not suited to their digestive systems.
 Intensive livestock production, which often feeds animals on soya, maize or wheat in order to accelerate growth, can be damaging to the animal’s wellbeing and also to the environment.
 Cultivation of crops for livestock feed are one of the main drivers of deforestation, and are often reliant on chemical inputs, including fertilisers and pesticides.
 Meat derived from animals fed on pasture has been shown to have higher nutritional value.